revoltchat/revolt.chat/ROADMAP.md

 # Roadmap

 > ## Please read!
-> This roadmap is a rough approximation of the major features being added, you should look to [our Wekan board](https://wekan.insrt.uk/b/jj3x5C6nbYzM6ERQD/revolt) where all ongoing issues are tracked.
+> This roadmap is a rough approximation of the major features being added, please look to the [release tracker for more detailed information](https://github.com/orgs/revoltchat/projects/2).
 You can also talk to the team and monitor development from the REVOLT testers server. (which is also [bridged to Discord here!](https://discord.gg/AWFZeCc))

 ## 0.4: Voice